hex-plex/Light-Gun/README.md

 # Light-Gun

-## This is to create a light gun using Opencv and camera module of a android mobile
+## This is to create a light gun using Opencv and camera module
 Bored in the quarantined period revisiting my old video games with light gun inspired a idea of light gun in lcd monitors , I went on building it mainly as a android package as it would be accessable for any one.
 Then ended up using a Raspberry Pi as a standalone device to able to use it accross platforms and devices.<br/>
 **Raspi-c is the main working directory for now.**<br/><br/>
 **The Explanation for the working can be found in EXPLANATION.md**